xvaara/jklsummerstart.com/content/info.md

 #### JSS Disc Golf battle at Seppälankangas Disc Golf Course.
 You can play your round at any point before Sunday 12:00!

-We compete in three different series, all them with their own prizes.
+We compete in five different series, all them with their own prizes.
 To participate you can play your round at the course and report your score to Ilari.

 The series are: